smpurkis/smpurkis/README.md

 ### I'm a Christian, Developer, ML/AI Lover and lifetime Learner!
-- I'm constantly learning and tinkering with Artificial Intelligence :robot: and Machine Learning [example](https://github.com/smpurkis/kivy_object_detection_camera_app).
+- I'm constantly learning and tinkering with Artificial Intelligence :robot: and Machine Learning, [example](https://github.com/smpurkis/kivy_object_detection_camera_app).
 - I am currently learning PyTorch :fire:, as I've found TensorFlow a bit buggy :bug:.
-- I am learning more Javascript, to show more of what AI can do [simple example](https://github.com/smpurkis/motion_controlled_snake).
+- I am learning more Javascript, to show more of what AI can do, [simple example](https://github.com/smpurkis/motion_controlled_snake).
+- I'm also learning Rust, mainly as I'm interested in WebAssembly (Wasm).
 - I love Python (the best language :snake:), and enjoy seeing what I can do with it and increasing its performance.
 - I would like to contribute to more open source projects :smile:.